-We run a monthly programme of talks, debates and professional development opportunities, which include the chance to network with your peers who work in the arts.
+We run a monthly programme of talks, debates and professional development opportunities, to give you the chance to network with your peers in the arts.

 All About Us